 Every mum wants to see her precious child achieve 360° Development.
 What’s equally important is to provide him adequate nutrition with nutrients that can be easily digested and absorbed to keep his delicate tummy happy.

-As a mum, you aspire for your precious child to achieve well-rounded development, which child experts assess as milestone achievements in four key areas.
-Below are the examples of milestones for children above six months old.
+As a mum, you aspire for your precious child to achieve well-rounded development, which child experts assess as milestone achievements in 4 key areas.
+Below are the examples of milestones for above 6 months old.

-From the time your child is six months of age, his body and brain continues to develop rapidly.
+During this period, your child’s brain continues to develop rapidly.
 In order to help him reach his full potential, incorporate the right nutrients into your child’s diet:

 - DHA, together with ARA, Choline, and many other nutrients, which are important for brain development.1-3